entroform/style-chemistry/README.md

 ### Set

-A Set is the "building block" of the entire Style Chemistry system.
+A Set is the "building block" of the Style Chemistry system.
 It is a map that has 3 fields: `set`, `selectors`, and `default`.

 An example of an Element Set: